nahidtanvir/doks-child-theme/content/en/docs/prologue/introduction.md

 ## Get started

-There are two main ways to get started with Doks:
+After getting our service we will provide login credentials to the admin panel.

+### Quick Start

+One page summary of how to start a new site in our CMS.
+[Quick Start →]({{< relref "quick-start" >}})

+## Go further

+Tutorials, Reference Guides, Showcase and Theme Development.

 ### Tutorial

-{{< alert icon="👉" text="The Tutorial is intended for novice to intermediate users." />}}

 Step-by-step instructions on how to start a new Doks project.
 [Tutorial →](https://getdoks.org/tutorial/introduction/)

-### Quick Start

-{{< alert icon="👉" text="The Quick Start is intended for intermediate to advanced users." />}}

-One page summary of how to start a new Doks project.
-[Quick Start →]({{< relref "quick-start" >}})

-## Go further

-Recipes, Reference Guides, Extensions, and Showcase.

-### Recipes

-Get instructions on how to accomplish common tasks with Doks.
-[Recipes →](https://getdoks.org/docs/recipes/project-configuration/)

 ### Reference Guides

 Learn how to customize Doks to fully make it your own.
 [Reference Guides →](https://getdoks.org/docs/reference-guides/security/)

-### Extensions

-Get instructions on how to add even more to Doks.
-[Extensions →](https://getdoks.org/docs/extensions/breadcrumb-navigation/)

 ### Showcase

 See what others have build with Doks.
 [Showcase →](https://getdoks.org/showcase/electric-blocks/)

-## Contributing

-Find out how to contribute to Doks.
-[Contributing →](https://getdoks.org/docs/contributing/how-to-contribute/)
+### Create Theme

+Check out how to create a theme for our CMS using REST endpoints.
+[Create Themes →](https://getdoks.org/docs/create-theme/intro/)

 ## Help